zganjei/Network-Security/README.md

 # Network Security
-This is my End to End Network Security Project with MLOPS and ETL pipelines.
-The aim of project is to detect phishing data.
+This is my End to End Network Security Project with MLOps and ETL pipelines.
+The aim of project is to detect phishing.
-I use modular coding
+I use modular coding and Object-Oriented Programming in Python.

 ## Project structure